CycoPH/atasm-altirra-bridge/README.md

 * `atasm-altirra-bridge.emulator.altirra.path`: Specify the full path to the Altirra emulator.
 * `atasm-altirra-bridge.emulator.altirra.args`: Specify (optional) Altirra command line arguments.
 * `atasm-altirra-bridge.emulator.altirra.autoCloseRunningAltirra`: Automatically close any existing Altirra instances before opening a new one.
+* `atasm-altirra-bridge.emulator.altirra.singleInstance`: Only run a single instance of the emulator.
 * `atasm-altirra-bridge.emulator.altirra.region`: Run Altirra in PAL or NTSC region
 * `atasm-altirra-bridge.emulator.ownEmulator`: Whether to run Altirra or another emulator (own)
 * `atasm-altirra-bridge.emulator.own.args`: All arguments passed to the own emulator.
 The extension does not add any.